georust/rinex/rinex-cli/README.md

 ## Data visualization & analysis

-Most data analysis produce plots.
+Most data analysis, like DCBs or RINEX record analysis produce plots.
-RINEX record analysis can be converted to graphical with `--plot`.
 Plots currently come in the form of PNG files.

 Efficient plotting is tied to efficient data filtering and resampling,